yegor256/blog/_posts/2015/feb/2015-02-12-top-down-design.md

 Say I'm contracted by a friend of mine to create a word-counting command line tool very similar to [wc](http://en.wikipedia.org/wiki/Wc_%28Unix%29).
-He promised to pay me $200 for this work, and I promised him I'd deliver the product in two increments&mdash;an alpha and beta version.
+He promised to pay me $200 for this work, and I promised him I'd deliver the product in two increments---an alpha and beta version.
 I promised him I'd release the alpha version on Saturday and the beta version on Sunday.
 He is going to pay me $100 after the first release and the rest after the second release.